-Listing Rules or suspected market misconduct; - (c) the period of time that has elapsed since the suspension-generally, the less time that has elapsed since the suspension, the greater the level of scrutiny we will apply in granting relief.
+- (c) the period of time that has elapsed since the suspension-generally, the less time that has elapsed since the suspension, the greater the level of scrutiny we will apply in granting relief.
 We will be unlikely to grant relief if the rights issue could occur while the issuer is suspended; - (d) the announcements made to the market since the suspension-we will be more likely to grant relief where disclosure to the market since the time of the suspension, either in the form of continuous disclosure announcements or unqualified financial reporting disclosure, has been timely and otherwise in accordance with the entity's legal obligations.
-We expect that disclosure after the suspension would address the reasons for the suspension and, where appropriate, detail steps taken to avoid similar suspensions in the future; - (e) recent history of disclosure-an entity that has contravened disclosure requirements in the previous 12 months will need to explain why the securities are adequately priced and the market fully informed notwithstanding despite this non-compliance; and - (f) any other relevant circumstances that support the underlying policy.

-RG 189.68 An application for case by case individual relief should address generally whether the securities or other financial products are adequately priced by the market and the market is fully informed, and address specifically each of the factors listed in RG 189.68.
-As the 5five-day suspension period is effectively refreshed every 12 months, the application should concentrate on events that have taken place during that period.
+We expect that disclosure after the suspension would address the reasons for the suspension and, where appropriate, detail steps taken to avoid similar suspensions in the future; - (e) recent history of disclosure-an entity that has contravened disclosure requirements in the previous 12 months will need to explain why the securities are adequately priced and the market fully informed despite this non-compliance; and - (f) any other relevant circumstances that support the underlying policy. - RG 189.69 An application for individual relief should address generally whether the securities or other financial products are adequately priced by the market and the market is fully informed, and address specifically each of the factors listed in RG 189.68.
+As the five-day suspension period is effectively refreshed every 12 months, the application should concentrate on events that have taken place during that period.

-Note: Similar individual relief will be considered for issuers whose securities are suspended for more than 5five days but who wish to rely on the disclosure exception under s708A(5) and s1012DA(5) in a secondary sale situation: (see draft Regulatory Guide-173 Disclosure for on-sale of securities and other financial products (RG 173)).
+Note: Similar individual relief will be considered for issuers whose securities are suspended for more than five days but who wish to rely on the disclosure exception under s708A(5) and s1012DA(5) in a secondary sale situation (see Regulatory Guide 173 Disclosure for on-sale of securities and other financial products (RG 173)).

-Rationale for increasing the 5five-day suspension period
+Rationale for increasing the five-day suspension period

-RG 189.69RG 189.70 If relief were not granted, a listed entity that has been suspended for more than 5 five days would need to prepare and lodge a prospectus in order to raise equity capital.
-We consider that ease by case individual relief to increase the maximum 5 five day suspension period is appropriate, as it will enable listed entities to raise capital in a quicker and less costly way without undermining investor protection.

-RG 189.70 Parliament has considered that an entity must not have been suspended for more than a 5five-day period in order for the entity to conduct a rights issue without a prospectus.
-We will not take an approach that simply adopts a longer period than 5five days without critical consideration of why the period set out in the legislation should be changed and whether the relevant securities are adequately priced by the market and the market is fully informed.
+- RG 189.70 If relief were not granted, a listed entity that has been suspended for more than five days would need to prepare and lodge a prospectus in order to raise equity capital.
+We consider that individual relief to increase the maximum five-day suspension period is appropriate, as it will enable listed entities to raise capital in a quicker and less costly way without undermining investor protection. - RG 189.71 Parliament has considered that an entity must not have been suspended for more than a five-day period in order for the entity to conduct a rights issue without a prospectus.
+We will not take an approach that simply adopts a longer period than five days without critical consideration of why the period set out in the legislation should be changed and whether the relevant securities are adequately priced by the market and the market is fully informed.